We are often asked by users: when is it worth investing in premium WordPress plugins?

-Often beginners wonder how does WordPress make money if the plugins are free.
+Often, beginners wonder how WordPress makes money if the plugins are free.
 Well, WordPress does not own all these plugins.

-Since WordPress is open-source, majority of these free plugins are written by third-party developers who want to give back to the WordPress community and build a brand for themselves, so they can get more client-work.
+Since WordPress is open-source, the majority of these free plugins are written by third-party developers and companies.
+These businesses and individuals want to give back to the WordPress community and build a business.

 But the issue is that, like any other software, WordPress plugins also need to be properly maintained and updated.
 Although the individual developer is not required to offer support, most of them go above and beyond to help users and even add new features as requested.

 As you can imagine, all these things take a lot of time and resources.
-Plugin authors are often unable to give free plugins proper attention as they grow and get a larger user base.
+Plugin authors often cannot give free plugins proper attention as they grow and get a larger user base.

 For some plugin developers, it becomes difficult to take time out of their work and personal life to maintain a free product over a long period.

 This is where premium WordPress plugins come in.

-For a small licensing fee, you get access to dedicated support, guaranteed updates, and premium features.
-The license fee provides plugin authors steady income, so they can improve the product and dedicate more time to growing their WordPress plugin business.
+The license fee provides plugin authors with a steady income, so they can improve the product and dedicate more time to growing their WordPress plugin business.

 On the other hand, it gives you, the customer, a more refined product with reliable support and updates.

-That being said, let’s talk about when you should consider buying premium WordPress plugins.
+That being said, let’s talk about when you should consider buying premium WordPress plugins for your WordPress website.

 Are Premium WordPress Plugins Worth the Money?

-If you have read our guide on controlling the cost of a WordPress website, then you would know that we are not a fan of unnecessary spending.
+If you have read our guide on controlling the cost of a WordPress website, then you will know that we are not a fan of unnecessary spending.

 There are free versions for many of the best WordPress plugins on the market.
 Here are just a few examples of great premium WordPress plugins offering free or lite versions:

 - WPForms Lite is the best free contact form plugin.

-- MonsterInsights Lite – The free version helps you easy install Google Analytics in WordPress.
+- MonsterInsights Lite – The free version helps you easily install Google Analytics in WordPress.

 - All in One SEO – The best free WordPress SEO plugin.